 In precedential orders, however, the State Water Board has recognized the appropriateness of addressing the human right to water when acting on water quality orders.
 Additionally, in 2016, the State Water Board recognized the right and adopted it as a core value and top priority for the State Water Board to consider in activities that could affect existing or potential sources of drinking water.
 In the introduction to Section III and in Section III.F, we explain that that the foundational objective of the new regulatory framework for nitrogen discharges established by this order is to ensure dairy discharges cease to cause or contribute to concentrations of nitrate in groundwater that exceed the nitrate water quality objective.
 It should also be noted that, as discussed in the next section, we are making significant strides in administering programs to address the challenges faced by communities lacking access to safe drinking water.

 On April 21, 2016, after the Central Valley Water Board adopted the 2013 Dairy General WDRs, it too adopted the human right to water as a core value and committed to consider the right when taking actions that could affect existing or potential sources of drinking water, including permitting decisions.
-On remand, we expect the Central Valley Water Board will undertake any relevant actions described in Central Valley Water Board Resolution R5-2016-0018 to ensure the human right to water is meaningfully considered in the development of the interim and final revised dairy general waste discharge requirements.
+On remand, we expect the Central Valley Water Board will undertake any relevant actions described in Central Valley Water Board Resolution R5-2016-0018 to ensure the human right to water is meaningfully considered in the development of the revised dairy general waste discharge requirements.

 The State’s Antidiscrimination Law